 Another option is a taxi.
-Taxis from the airport charge a flat rate, currently (August 2017) $57 to the Department of Economics or the Holiday Inn).
+Taxis from the airport charge a flat rate, currently (August 2017) $57 to the Department of Economics).
 (Rates are available in this file.
 The department is in the area between Bathurst, Bayview, the QEW, and Bloor.)
 Limos are also available.
 The vehicles used by airport taxi and limo companies are pretty much the same; limos charge about 10% more than taxis.
 Travel time between the airport and Department of Economics varies widely, depending on the time of day.
 In the absence of traffic (e.g. very early in the morning), the trip should take about 30 minutes.
 At peak times, it may take more than an hour.
 Trips to the airport may be arranged in advance by calling an airport taxi company.
 Alternatively, you may take a regular city taxi to the airport.
 If you do so, you have the option of negotiating a flat rate with the driver before you set off.
 If you negotiate a flat rate, the driver is required to put the meter on and charge you the lesser of the flat rate you negotiated and the charge on the meter.
 Most taxis and limos accept credit cards.

 Note that when you leave, if your destination is in the US you will go through US Customs and Immigration at Pearson airport in Toronto.
 If you do not have a Nexus card and are not a Global Entry member, you may face a long line, especially early in the morning.
 (The airport website currently (August 2017) recommends arriving at the airport 2.5 hours before your flight; US Customs opens at 4am.)

 Billy Bishop Toronto City Airport (YTZ) is on an island just south of downtown Toronto.